Son of a Rancher’s Daughter – Brent Hastey

 A partnership was born in one of the darkest times for Yuba County, giving a ray of light to the future of water and habitat management – something that was hotly debated for decades in the county.

-Taking a positive mindset into discussions led the Yuba Water Agency and the South Yuba River Citizens League to work together on critical habitat for native species.
+The Yuba Water Agency and the South Yuba River Citizens League started working together on critical habitat for native species.
 The blend of flood control and conservation has become a model for others in the state to emulate.

-Hastey was a leader in taking this approach on a statewide level in his role as President of the Association of California Water Agencies (ACWA) for the past two years.
+Hastey is now taking this approach on a statewide level in his role as President of the Association of California Water Agencies.
 He hopes similar results can materialize that will encourage new collaboration and develop stronger coalitions to solve the state’s water problems.

 Leave a Reply